 Asana is more flexible and handles complexity, while Basecamp is more focused

 The same goes for the List view.
-Asana's is cleaner than Basecamp's To-Dos if you want to view your own tasks—not everyone else's.
+Asana's is more flexible than Basecamp's To-Dos if you want to filter, sort, or group tasks—or simply add more detail to each item than due dates, assignees, and notes.

 Then there's the Dashboard tab in Asana.
-At a glance, I can see how many tasks are incomplete across stages.
-I can also group incomplete tasks by assignee or custom fields like priority or due date range.
+At a glance, you can see how many tasks are incomplete across stages.
+You can also group incomplete tasks by assignee or custom fields like priority or due date range.

-Asana goes the more traditional route with task dependency feature that can help automate processes and prevent bottlenecks.
+Asana goes the more traditional route with task dependency features that can help automate processes and prevent bottlenecks.

 In the end, Basecamp's interface is great for basic workflow tracking, but it lacks Asana's depth and flexibility.